CWFC-CCFB/lerfobforesttools/trunk/README.txt

 Please see the license at http://www.gnu.org/copyleft/lesser.html.

-This library requires the repicea libraries to work properly, which are all protected by a GNU Lesser General Public License.
+This library requires the repicea library to work properly, which are all protected by a GNU Lesser General Public License.
 It also requires the JFreeChart library (http://www.jfree.org/jfreechart/) protected by a GNU LGP license and py4j library (http://py4j.sourceforge.net/) protected by a BSD license.